 - Engagement with NHS leadership development practitioners: How does the NHS develop leaders in practice at various stages of their professional careers?
-How can this inform leadership developing at preregistration? - Engagement with students: What can students who are undertaking leadership learning at pre-registration tell us to inform and shape our leadership learning model and guidance?
+How can this inform leadership developing at preregistration? - Engagement with students: What can students who are undertaking leadership learning at pre-registration tell us to inform and shape our leadership learning model and quidance?

-The following section outlines our learning from this workstream into best practice in more detail.
+The following section outlines our learning from this workstream into best practice in more detail

-Scoping the existing leadership development practice of education providers was to develop a database which pulled together details of the Universities and organisations currently supplying the NHS with its workforce and to then consider the range of courses and programmes offered.
+Scoping the existing leadership development practice of education providers

+During 2017, the NHS Leadership Academy looked to establish a baseline as to what was already happening across the pre-registration clinical healthcare curriculum in terms of leadership development activity.
+The first stage was to develop a database which pulled together details of the Universities and organisations currently supplying the NHS with its workforce and to then consider the range of courses and programmes offered.
 This created a data set containing over 600 courses across 88 institutions.
 In all, 213 individuals were contacted across 88 institutions.
 Each education provider contacted was asked about the extent to which leadership figures in the curriculum of students studying for a health career.
 In addition, they were asked if they knew of any innovative practice or if any materials from the NHS Leadership Academy were used.